plasmapotatos/EcoEats-Server/README.md

 ### 🧠 AI + NLP Features
 - **Recipe Generation from Ingredients**
   Upload an image or type a list of ingredients to receive custom eco-friendly recipe suggestions.
-- **Image-to-Recipe with Visuals**
+- **List-to-Recipe with Visuals**
-  Automatically generate a recipe *and* an AI-generated image of the dish from user-uploaded ingredients.
+  Ingredient list to recipe and image.
 - **LLM Fine-Tuning / RAG**
   We're experimenting with two approaches for generating accurate and eco-conscious responses:
   - Finetuning an open-source LLM on recipe and sustainability data.